Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems

 Here, $s/2$ corresponds to the strong order of the time-stepping scheme.
 Although the assumption (\ref{eq:VarAssump}) seems reasonable, it is an open problem to prove such multiplicative estimates (in $N$ and $\delta_l^s$).
 The analysis in \cite{AT} subsequently reveals that higher order time-stepping schemes (e.g., $s=2$) can reduce the overall computational complexity.

 For the following discussion, we assume that \eqref{eq:VarAssump} holds with $s=2$, i.e., in addition to the first order convergence in $\delta_l$, which we prove, we assume the factor $1/N$.
-We also assume that the complexity of computing all interaction terms for $N$ particles due to the appearance of the empirical measure is $\mathcal{O}(N^{p+1})$ per time-step, where $p=0,1$.

-To be more explicit, for $p=0$, the cost is of identical order to standard systems of SDEs, which is the case, for instance, if the coefficients contain the expectation of $X_t$, which can be approximated by the empirical average over all particles in a single computation.
-The case $p=1$ would be relevant, for instance, if different expectations needed to be computed depending on the particle.
+We also assume that the complexity of computing all interaction terms for $N$ particles due to the presence of the empirical measure is $\mathcal{O}(N^{p+1})$ per time-step, where $p=0,1$.
+To be more explicit, for $p=0$, the cost is of identical order to standard systems of SDEs, which is the case, for instance, if the coefficients involve the expectation of $X(t)$, which can be approximated by the empirical average over all particles in a single computation.
+The case $p=1$ would be relevant, e.g., if different expectations needed to be computed for each particle.